-- vii.
-The Operating Agency will include the provisions of these paragraphs in every subcontract or purchase order unless exempted by rules, regulations, or orders of the Secretary of Labor issued pursuant to Section 204 of the Executive Order No. 11246 of September 24, 1965, that such provisions shall be binding upon each subcontractor or vendor.
-The Operating Agency will take such actions with respect to any subcontract or purchase order as the County may direct as a means of enforcing such provisions including sanctions for noncompliance, provided however, that in the event the Operating Agency becomes involved in, or is threatened with litigation with a subcontractor or vendor as a result of such direction by the County, the Operating Agency may request the United States to enter into such litigation to protect the interests of the United States. - f.
-The Operating Agency shall comply with Executive Order 13166, titled "Improving Access to Services by Persons with Limited English Proficiency."
-Executive Order 13166 requires that federally assisted agencies make reasonable efforts to provide language assistance to ensure meaningful access for Limited English Proficiency (LEP) persons to the agency's programs and activities.
-HUD guidelines on LEP were published in the Federal Register on January 22, 2007, and were effective February 21, 2007.
-These HUD guidelines should be applied to federally-subsidized housing, programs and other services which may be contracted out to other contractors. - g.
-Should Operating Agency require additional or replacement personnel after the effective date of this Contract, Operating Agency shall give consideration for any such employment openings to participants in the County's Department of Public Social Services' Greater Avenues for Independence (GAIN) Program, or General Relief Opportunity For Work (GROW) Program who meet Operating Agency's minimum qualifications for the open position.
-The Operating Agency shall contact the County's GAIN/GROW Division at (626) 927-5354 for a list of GAIN/GROW participants by job category. - h.
-The Operating Agency is prohibited by the Department of Interior and Related Agencies Appropriations Act, known as the Byrd Amendments, and HUD's 24 CFR Part 87, from using federally appropriated funds for the purpose of influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, loan or cooperative contract, and any extension, continuation, renewal, amendment or modification of said documents.
+- g.
+Should the Contractor require additional or replacement personnel after the effective date of this Agreement, the Contractor shall give consideration for any such employment openings to participants in the County's Department of Public Social Services' Greater Avenues for Independence (GAIN) Program or General Relief Opportunity for Work (GROW) Program who meet the Contractor's minimum qualifications for the open position.
+The Contractor shall contact the County's GAIN/GROW Division at (626) 927-5354 for a list of GAIN/GROW participants by job category. - h.
+The Operating Agency is prohibited by the Department of Interior and Related Agencies Appropriations Act, known as the Byrd Amendments, and HUD's 24 CFR 87, from using federally appropriated funds for the purpose of influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, loan or cooperative Contract, and any extension, continuation, renewal, amendment or modification of said documents.

-Should the Operating Agency or persons/subcontractors acting on behalf of the Contract fail to fully comply with the Federal Lobbyist Requirements civil penalties may result.
+Should the Operating Agency or persons/subcontractors acting on behalf of the Contract fail to fully comply with the Federal Lobbyist Requirements civil penalties shall result.